De Wendel family: Early industrialists

 Jean-Martin Wendel was born on 22 February 1665 in Longlaville, a domain that was part of his mother's dowry.

 He married Anne-Marie Meyer around 1700.

 On 26 March 1704 he paid 9,621 livres for the La Comte (La Rodolphe) factories at Hayange.

 Exploiting local supplies of iron and wood, Wendel and his son Charles built Hayange into the largest iron enterprise in Lorraine in the eighteenth century.

 He bought the landed estate of Hayange from the King of France, with the rights of middle and low justices.

-On 17 November 1711 he bought the position of King's Counselor in the Chancellery of the Parliament of Metz.
+In 1730 he bought the position of King's Counselor in the Chancellery of the Parliament of Metz.

-He was ennobled by Leopold, Duke of Lorraine, by letters patent dated 17 February 1727 in Lunéville in confirmation of a title of nobility which could not otherwise be proved since the titles had been "lost in the misfortune of war".
+He was confirmed in his nobility by Leopold, Duke of Lorraine, by letters patent dated 17 February 1727 in Lunéville in confirmation of a title of nobility which could not otherwise be proved since the titles had been "lost in the misfortune of war".
 He died on 25 June 1737.

 Jean-Martin Wendel's first two sons died young.

 His third son (and fifth child) was Charles de Wendel, born on 19 February 1708 in Ottange.

-He married Marguerite d' Hausen on 10 May 1739 in Sarreguemines, daughter of the Receiver of Finances of Lorraine.
+He married Marguerite d'Hausen on 10 May 1739 in Sarreguemines, daughter of the Receiver of Finances of Lorraine.

 Charles died on 15 July 1784, and Marguerite died on 4 January 1801.

 Their son Ignace-François de Wendel was born on 23 September 1741 in Thionville.

 On 12 May 1772 he married Françoise Cécile du Tertre (b.
 1749), daughter of the president of the Parliament of Metz.

 In 1779 he bought the Indret forge.

-In 1781 Ignace and the English steelmaker William Wilkinson founded the Le Creusot Company, which was taken by the Schneider family in 1836.
+In 1781 Ignace and the English steelmaker William Wilkinson founded the Le Creusot company, which was taken by the Schneider family in 1836.

 This was France's most technologically advanced forge.

 Igance's wife died in 1783.

-French revolution
+French Revolution

 In 1793 Ignace emigrated with his sons and died on 2 March 1795 in Saxony, intoxicated with opium.

 His eldest son was Charles Antoine de Wendel, born on 23 March 1774 in Metz, who became a captain in the Régiment de Rohan of the counter-revolutionary Armée des Émigrés.

 He died on 8 November 1832 at Strasbourg, without heirs.

 Ignace's second son was Antoine Louis de Wendel, born on 3 January 1776 in Metz, who became a lieutenant in the Régiment de Rohan.

 He died in 1828 without heirs.

 His third son, who would revive the family fortunes, was François de Wendel, born in Charleville on 19 February 1778.

 Following the death of Charles de Wendel in 1784, his widow kept the enterprise going during the early years of the revolution until she was imprisoned and her grandson was guillotined.

 During this time many members of the de Wendel family emigrated.

 The Revolutionary government confiscated Hayange in January 1794.

-When Napoleon offered an amnesty to émigrés in 1803, François de Wendel, son of lgnace, returned from exile.
+When Napoleon offered an amnesty to émigrés in 1803, François de Wendel, son of Ignace, returned from exile.

-After the revolution
+After the Revolution

 On 16 February 1804 François de Wendel married his cousin Françoise Joséphine de Fischer de Dicourt (1784–1872).